merajabi/merajabi.github.io/_posts/2020-07-26-what-is-variant-the-perfect-application-of-visitor-pattern.md

 const CallerType funcArray[2]={caller<T1>,caller<T2>};
 ```

-lets go on an implement a printer visitor, it will look like as follow
+lets go on an implement a printer visitor, it will look like this:

 ```cpp
 struct Printer : public IVisitor{